Alfredo Griffin

 Alfredo Claudino Baptist Read Griffin (born October 6, 1957) is a Dominican former professional baseball shortstop.
-He played in Major League Baseball (MLB) for from 1976 to 1993 for the Cleveland Indians, Toronto Blue Jays, Oakland Athletics, and Los Angeles Dodgers.
+He played in Major League Baseball (MLB) from 1976 to 1993 for the Cleveland Indians, Toronto Blue Jays, Oakland Athletics, and Los Angeles Dodgers.

 Playing career

 Griffin began his career as a member of the Cleveland Indians, who signed him as an amateur free agent in 1973.
 On December 5, 1978, before having played a full season in the majors, he was traded, along with Phil Lansford (minors), to the Toronto Blue Jays for Víctor Cruz.
 Griffin made an immediate impact, sharing the American League Rookie of the Year Award in 1979 with John Castino.

 In 1980, Griffin led the majors in triples, tying Willie Wilson of the Kansas City Royals with 15; both Griffin and Wilson set an AL record for most triples in a single season by a switch-hitter.
 Five years later in 1985, Wilson himself shattered the record that he shared with Griffin by tallying 21 triples.

 In 1984, Griffin was named to the All-Star team.
 This was explained by John Feinstein of The Washington Post as: "Making the All-Star team the hard way: Major league baseball pays the expenses for each player here and for one guest.
 In most cases, players bring wives or girlfriends.
 Dámaso García, the Toronto Blue Jays' second baseman, brought his shortstop, Alfredo Griffin.
 When the Tigers' Alan Trammell hurt his arm and could not play tonight, Manager Joe Altobelli named Griffin to the team, partly because he's a fine player, but mostly because he was here."

 Griffin spent six years with the Blue Jays from 1979 to 1984, playing in 392 consecutive games.
 He was traded after the 1984 season to the Oakland Athletics, where, despite his reluctance to draw walks and a tendency to be overaggressive on the basepaths, he began to harness the offensive promise that he showed in 1980.
 Griffin won the American League Gold Glove Award in 1985.